Polished Concrete Floors

-Low to moderate strength concrete (25-30MPa) is suitable for low volume and intensity traffic.
+Low to moderate strength concrete (25-30MPa) is suitable for low volume traffic.

-The type of traffic will affect the life of the floor.
-Light pedestrian traffic has little wear on a floor while high pedestrian volume can cause high wear.
+The type of traffic will affect the life of the floor as well.
+Light pedestrian traffic has little wear on a floor while high pedestrian volume arriving from outside the building can cause high wear.

 Forklifts and vehicles are moderate to heavy traffic depending on the type.
 They will demand more from the floor.